GXDE-OS/gxde-os.github.io/en/install/faq.md

  A4: Starting from version 15.14, you can join the beta test with one click in the Control Center.
 For details, see: https://www.bilibili.com/video/BV1FgsvenEjq

- A4: Please join our QQ Group to feedback: 881201853
+ A4: Please join our Discord Group: https://discord.gg/t5Uf2xYpvA

 ---